 There are three things you can do to start saving energy for your team:

 - Build momentum

 - Reduce high energy tasks

 You’re not in a sprint.
 You’re not alone.
 You’re in a group marathon.
 Handle your group’s energy if you want the team to go the whole distance.

 If you want to go fast, go alone.
 If you want to go far, go together.African proverb

 Breaks can recharge your team’s batteries and build momentum.
 Coming back to work next week you can use inside jokes and funny things you’ve learned with the group.
 This helps going over tough moments, diffusing tension and improving relations between team members.

 Take the time to listen, no matter who you’re talking with.
 Feedback can come from management, colleagues, or customers.
 Try to see things from someone else’s perspective.
-It will change how you see things yourself and allow you do better work.
+It will change how you see things yourself and allow you to do better work.
 Apply your learning to push the team further.

 Planning for breaks

 Now that’s a strange and unproductive idea, right?
-Why would you do that, aren’t people supposed to work all the time they’re payed for?
+Why would you do that, aren’t people supposed to work all the time they’re paid for?
 But ask yourself this question: If they do that, working continuously from 9 to 5, when will they recharge?